 the charming Avon Valley region and all of the towns are only a 30 minute drive from each other.

 Located just over an hour from Perth on the Great Eastern Highway, Northam provides a great base from which to explore the Avon Valley.
 Northam is WA's largest inland town and is home to over 185 heritage listed buildings.
 Exploring the towns architecture on foot is a rewarding experience and along the way you'll also discover many craft and curio shops.
 There's also a wide range of cafes and restaurants from alfresco to fine dining.

 The Avon River flows through the town and is fringed by soft grassy banks and shady trees.
 Picnicking beside the river is a popular pastime and it is here that you can also observe the activities of the elegant white swans which were brought here by settlers over 150 years ago.
 Or, you can spy on the swans from the heady heights of the pedestrian suspension bridge which passes over the Avon - the longest of its kind in Australia.

 There are many activities to choose from in Northam such as hot air ballooning, hang gliding or white water rafting.
 To learn more about this beautiful town, why not join one of the Shire of Northam's Bilya Bidi guided tours.
 Join experienced and knowledgeable local guides on walking or bus tours to discover Northam's diverse, natural and cultural history.
-Find out more.

 Located just 97km east of Perth on the Great Eastern Highway, the township of York, established in 1831, was the first inland European settlement in WA.
 While still remaining distinct from other towns in the region, York is yet another fine example of colonial architecture and is renowned for its heritage precint.
 Wildflowers and birdlife compliment the open gardens and there's a wide range of experiences on offer including food and wine festivals, country racing, local produce and plenty of arts and crafts.

 aerial pursuits such as skydiving, paragliding and ultra light flights